...

 The types of changes to your visitation schedule depend upon your co-parent’s willingness to engage in counseling.
 His or her attempts to remain sober are a key part of this discussion and topic.
 Many parents are unable to make the necessary changes to their lives to incorporate their kids in a meaningful way.
 In that case, asking for a sole managing conservatorship may be in the best interests of your child.
 This allows for greater control from your perspective and less visitation time for your co-parent.
 Ultimately, this may be in the best interest of your co-parent as much as your child.

-Moving as a part of a child custody visitation modification
+Moving as part of a child custody visitation modification

-This has had major impacts on life for families.
+This has had major impacts on the lives of families.
 Many child custody visitation orders presume that your location and residence are stable.
-However, with remote work becoming more prevalent that may not be the case.
+However, with remote work becoming more prevalent, that may not be the case.
 One of the considerations you need to make with remote work is the ability of your family to facilitate the visitation orders.
 By moving somewhere, you cannot negate your parent’s ability to spend time with your children.

 Think first, move second